hbctraining/scRNA-seq/lessons/rev_SC_quality_control.md

         seurat_data <- Read10X(data.dir = paste0("data/", file))
 ```

-#### Step 3: Create Seurat object from the 10X data
+#### Step 3: Create Seurat object from the 10X count data

-Now, we can create the Seurat object by using the `CreateSeuratObject()` function, adding in the argument `project`, where we can add the sample name into the `orig.ident` slot of the metadata.
+Now, we can create the Seurat object by using the `CreateSeuratObject()` function, adding in the argument `project`, where we can add the sample name.

 ```r
 for (file in c("ctrl_raw_feature_bc_matrix", "stim_raw_feature_bc_matrix")){